TomekBobrowicz/HyprDots/README.md

 #### 🙋 QUESTIONS ?!?! ⁉️
 - FAQ!
 Yes you can use these dotfiles to other distro!
 Just ensure to install proper packages first!
 If it makes you feel better, I use same config on Fedora
 - Keybinds Hint can be launched by Keybind SUPER H

+ #### Software used
+-  neovim and astronvim
+-  google chrome
+-  alacritty + alacritty-themes